rahulb18/Pharmeasy-Clone/README.md

 # Pharmeasy_clone
 This is a group project for unit 2 construct week

+##Description
+Clone of PharmEasy website, which offers medicines and health products across various categories through its retail partners which are spread across the country.
+The tech stack used are HTML, CSS and JavaScript.

 ## Features
 - Login/signup
 - Searching the medicines by their names.